Skip to main content

 b.
 Vice president

 The vice president shall perform the duties of the president in the event of absence or incapacity of the president.
-The vice president shall serve as a member of the Executive Committee and chairperson to the Nominating Committee.
-The vice president shall plan and preside over the annual Board new-member orientation meeting, and make certain each new Board member is assigned to at least one Board committee.
+The vice president shall serve as a member of the Executive Committee and may serve on a committee of the board.
+The vice president shall ensure each new Board member is assigned to at least one Board committee.
 The vice president shall perform such other duties as assigned by the president or the Board.

 Section 4 – Board Committees

-The board shall establish standing committees.
-In addition to standing committees, the board may establish ad hoc committees for specific purpose and projects as needed.
-Each committee shall have a chair to act as a liaison between the committee members and the alumni relations Staff.
-Expectations and duties of the chair are as follows:
+The Board shall establish standing committees.
+In addition to standing committees, the board may establish ad hoc committees for specific purposes and projects as needed.
+Each committee shall have a chair to act as a liaison between the committee members and the alumni relations staff.

 Section 4-1 – Board Standing Committees